denvermb/python-grpc/readme.md

 ### Common Issues/Bugs
 1. Forgetting to set or incorrectly setting any of the above application settings will result in a malfunctioning app
 2. Remember to always start your grpc server before your flask server.
 In `app.py` running `app.run()` before `grpc_server = serve()` will prevent the grpc server from ever starting.
+3. Forgetting to change the channel type of your grpc channel to a `secure channel` and updating the URL to your App Service URL
+4. Including your grpc port number with your App Service URL in your channel connection